 Under the Commonwealth Electoral Act 1918, your information may be made available to members of parliament, political parties, medical researchers and public health screening programs, certain government agencies and other electoral authorities.
 See the relevant no fixed address enrolment form below, for more details.

-If you establish a permanent place of living in Australia and live there for a period of one month, you must enrol to vote as an ordinary elector.
+If you establish a permanent place of living in Australia and have lived there for a period of one month, you must enrol to vote as an ordinary elector.

 Homeless people who live in crisis or transitional accommodation can continue to be enrolled as a person with no fixed address as long as they remain in this accommodation.